-You can select from 19 majors to pursue your goals.
+You can select from 21 MBA concentrations to pursue your goals.
 Most majors consist of five CUs—usually four CUs in addition to the core curriculum.
-Courses may count toward more than one major, giving you the option to pursue a double major.
-You may customize your learning further by taking additional electives in other areas to round out the curriculum.
+Courses may count toward more than one major, giving you the option to pursue your MBA with a double major.
+You may customize your learning further by taking electives in other MBA specialties to round out the curriculum.

-This major focuses on the uses of accounting data.
-Courses stress concepts, procedures and applications for how accounting information is generated and its reliability in analysis.
+This major focuses on the uses of accounting data and helps students acquire the skills to measure and communicate an organization’s economic activities.
+Courses focus on concepts, procedures and applications for how accounting information is generated and used to make economic decisions.

-The new Business Analytics major gives students state-of-the-art tools and techniques for solving business problems with real-world data.
-Students explore such areas as optimization, computational heuristics, machine learning, data acquisition and preparation, agent-based modeling and other forms of simulation, visualization, multiobjective decision making, decision analysis, data mining, and text mining (including information retrieval).
+This major gives students state-of-the-art tools and techniques for solving business problems with real-world data.
+Students explore such areas as optimization, computational heuristics, machine learning, data acquisition and preparation, agent-based modeling and other forms of simulation, visualization, multiobjective decision making, decision analysis, data mining, and text mining.